Student Success | Affordability | Cyclone Spirit

 Technology, Software & Service

 TechCyte is the authorized campus store for Apple and Dell computers and provides computer models from both of these brands.
-We are also the on-campus vendor for laptops and 2-in-1 tablets from Microsoft and Lenovo, with additional brands like HP, Asus, Alienware and more being just a custom order away.
+We are also the on-campus vendor for laptops and 2-in-1 tablets from Microsoft, with additional brands like HP, Asus, Alienware and more being just a custom order away.

 As the Apple Authroized Campus Store, Cyclones save between $100-$400 with education pricing on Apple computers compared to other retailers.